MrBQuantized/edge-ai-roadmap/README.md

 Feedback loops define how Edge AI models integrate with actuators and real-world systems.
 PID control is relevant to robotics and intelligent embedded systems.

 **Power Electronics**
 A microcontroller running inference operates inside a fixed energy envelope.
-My solar PV design background maps directly to predictive maintenance and smart energy metering use cases.
+Solar PV design background maps directly to predictive maintenance and smart energy metering use cases.

 **Computer Vision for Instrumentation**
-Using cameras as measurement instruments — dimension measurement, fault detection — bridges traditional instrumentation with modern CV-based Edge AI.
+Using cameras as measurement instruments — dimension measurement, fault detection on solar panels — bridges traditional instrumentation with modern CV-based Edge AI.

 ---

 ## Computer Science Fundamentals

-> These are computer science foundations that many data science and ML learning paths spend relatively little time on.
+> These are computer science foundations that many data science and machine learning learning paths spend relatively little time on.
 For Edge AI, they become increasingly important because understanding hardware and systems directly influences deployment and performance.
+Work through these gradually alongside the main track.

 ### Computer Architecture

-Understanding how CPUs, memory, and caches actually work directly affects inference performance on constrained hardware.
+Understanding how CPUs, memory, and caches actually work influences inference performance on constrained hardware.
 ARM is the dominant architecture on edge devices — Raspberry Pi, mobile, microcontrollers.

 - [Computer Organization and Architecture — Neso Academy](https://www.youtube.com/playlist?list=PLBlnK6fEyqRgLLlzdgiTUKULKJPYc0A4q)
 - [Nand to Tetris — Build a Modern Computer from First Principles (Coursera)](https://www.coursera.org/learn/build-a-computer)